voicegain/platform/ANNOUNCE.md

 * #rcj-532: Microphone capture transcript in Transcribe App occasionally does not load (No Data)
 * #rcj-527: Text export from Transcribe App does not have modified speaker names
 * #rcw-6: (Transcribe app) An exception shows up in the console when Settings is clicked

-### Minor release 1.56.0 is scheduled for 4/28/2022 between 4:00pm and 8:00pm CST

-This release includes:
-* More accurate offline/batch model.
-Accuracy is improved in particular in lecture/zoom meeting/podcast type of audio.
-* Hints in large-vocabulary continuous recognition via MRCP.
-* For MRCP customers using large-vocabulary continuous recognition - we now can deliver custom intent recognition using NLU.

-Issues fixed:
-* Transcribe App
-  * #346: Word Cloud is now shown even though the data is there
-  * #347: Named entities (NER) are not highlighted correctly

-### Maintenance release 1.55.1 is scheduled for 4/22/2022 between 11:00am and 3:00pm CST

-This release fixes the following issue:
-* #ocp-779: offline process returns NOINPUT for audio shorter than 1.25s

 Backwards incompatibility: